-August 2013: This policy, and Cochrane's policy relating to Cochrane Reviews is being revised.
-The content included here is derived from the retired Cochrane Policy Manual, but it has been reorganised into two parts, one for the policy for Cochrane groups (below) and one for the policy for Cochrane Reviews (included in the Cochrane Editorial and Publishing Policy Resource).
+June 2014: This policy, and Cochrane's policy relating to Cochrane Reviews has been revised.
+The content has been reorganised into two parts, one for the policy for Cochrane groups (below) and individuals and one for the policy for Cochrane Reviews (included in the Cochrane Editorial and Publishing Policy Resource).

 Cochrane Reviews must be free of any real or perceived bias introduced by receipt of any benefit in cash or kind, any hospitality, or any subsidy derived from any source that may have or be perceived to have an interest in the outcome of the review.
 All entities that constitute Cochrane accept this general principle as a condition of participation in the organisation.

 There should be a clear barrier between the production of Cochrane Reviews and any funding from commercial sources with financial interests in the conclusions of Cochrane Reviews.

 ‘Commercial sponsor or source’: any for-profit manufacturer or any other for-profit source with a real or potential vested interest in the findings of a specific review.

 This definition is not intended to include government departments, not-for-profit medical insurance companies and health management organisations, although clauses 6-8 below are relevant for all funders.
 Also not included are for-profit companies that do not have real or potential vested interests in Cochrane reviews (e.g. banks).